Lillian-Elek-Data/ML-with-Python/README.md

 - Logistic Regression

 # Simple Linear Regression
-This folder contains a the file [Simple Linear Regression](/Simple%20Linear%20Regression/Number%20of%20Books%20Read%20-%20SLR.ipynb) which goes over Simple Linear Regression on a fabricated data csv
+This folder contains a the file [Number of Books Read - Simple Linear Regression](/Simple%20Linear%20Regression/Number%20of%20Books%20Read%20-%20SLR.ipynb) which goes over SLR analysis on a fabricated data csv.
-- This dataset aims to predict the number of books read per month based on the number of hours spent reading each week.
+- The csv dataset (boods_read) aims to predict the number of books read per month based on the number of hours spent reading each week.

 # Weather ML
 There is a Weather Data csv & Weather Data Regrouped csv inside the Weather ML folder which is used for analysis on: